Great Smoky Mountains

 The Great Smoky Mountains (ᎡᏆ ᏚᏧᏍᏚ ᏙᏓᎸ, Equa Dutsusdu Dodalv) are a mountain range rising along the Tennessee–North Carolina border in the southeastern United States.
-They are a subrange of the Appalachian Mountains, and form part of the Blue Ridge Physiographic Province.
-The range is sometimes called the Smoky Mountains and the name is commonly shortened to the Smokies.
-The Great Smokies are best known as the home of the Great Smoky Mountains National Park, which protects most of the range.
-The park was established in 1934, and, with over 11 million visits per year, it is the most visited national park in the United States.
+They are a subrange of the Appalachian Mountains and form part of the Blue Ridge Physiographic Province.
+The range is sometimes called the Smoky Mountains, and the name is commonly shortened to the Smokies.
+The Smokies are best known as the home of Great Smoky Mountains National Park, which protects most of the range.
+The park was established in 1934 and, with over 11 million visits per year, is the most visited national park in the United States.

-The Great Smokies are part of an International Biosphere Reserve.
-The range is home to an estimated 187000 acre of old growth forest, constituting the largest such stand east of the Mississippi River.
-The cove hardwood forests in the range's lower elevations are among the most diverse ecosystems in North America, and the Southern Appalachian spruce-fir forest that coats the range's upper elevations is the largest of its kind.
-The Great Smokies are also home to the densest black bear population in the Eastern United States and the most diverse salamander population outside of the tropics.
+The Smokies are part of an International Biosphere Reserve.
+The range is home to an estimated 187000 acre of old-growth forest, constituting the largest such stand east of the Mississippi River.
+The coves hardwood forests in the range's lower elevations are among the most diverse ecosystems in North America, and the Southern Appalachian spruce–fir forest that covers the upper elevations is the largest of its kind.
+The Smokies are home to the densest black bear population in the Eastern United States and the most diverse salamander population outside of the tropics.

-Along with the Biosphere reserve, the Great Smokies have been designated a UNESCO World Heritage Site.
+Along with the biosphere reserve, the Great Smoky Mountains have been designated a UNESCO World Heritage Site.
 The U.S. National Park Service preserves and maintains 78 structures within the national park that were once part of the numerous small Appalachian communities scattered throughout the range's river valleys and coves.
 The park contains five historic districts and nine individual listings on the National Register of Historic Places.

 The name "Smoky" comes from the natural fog that often hangs over the range and presents as large smoke plumes from a distance.
 This fog is caused by the vegetation emitting volatile organic compounds, chemicals that have a high vapor pressure and easily form vapors at normal temperature and pressure.